-Many American Indian tribes have the financial resources to be able to fund their lending business and are members of the Online Lenders Alliance (OLA), which offers peace of mind to consumers.
+Many American Indian tribes have the financial resources to be able to fund their lending business and are members of the Online Lenders Alliance (OLA).
 Unfortunately, some less self-sufficient tribes are engaging in illegal and irresponsible lending practices in order to gain revenue.

 Tribal lenders will partner with a 3rd party, non-tribal lender to provide short term loans to consumers.
 The tribe operates as the official owner and collects a percentage of the APR.
 Both the tribal lender and the 3rd party lender are protected by the tribes immunity.
 This practice is often referred to as a “Rent-a-Tribe.”

 Tips for taking out a loan from a tribal lender

 Due to the high interest rates and the possibility of extra fees, you need to have a solid plan to pay back your debt.
 Defaulting on your loan could cause more financial stress than you had when you initially applied for the tribal loan.